Queens Royals: Varsity teams

-Sports not governed by the NCAA are indicated with a yellow background.
+Sports that are not recognized by the NCAA in any form are indicated with a yellow background.
+Sports that do not have NCAA-organized championship events, but are part of the NCAA Emerging Sports for Women program, have a light blue background.

 In addition to the listed sports, Queens considers its cheerleaders, both male and female, as well as its all-female dance team, to be varsity athletes.

 National championships

-The Royals have won eleven NCAA Division II team national championships.
+The Royals have won 14 NCAA Division II team national championships.